birkin/sxce_play/README.md

 ### oxygen gets it right

 To see the intended result...
-- I loaded data.xml in oxygen
+- I loaded 'data.xml' in oxygen
 - selected menus Document -> Transformation -> Configure Transformation Scenario
 - selected button New -> XML transformation with XSLT
 - in dialog box...